Couple excited after purchase agreement and house offer goes through.

 • Title contingency: A title contingency means the buyer can leave the contract if the home isn’t clear of liens.
 Buyers often work with a title company to review the title report of a home to ensure no one other than the seller has a claim to the property.

 At closing, there are certain fees and costs that will need to be paid.
-How much each party will pay will depend on what was negotiated in the contract.
 Closing costs can include things like the origination fee, appraisal and inspection fees, taxes, lenders fees and insurance.
+How much each party will pay depends on what was negotiated in the contract.

 For buyers, closing costs average 3% – 6% of the purchase price.
-Closing costs may be slightly higher for sellers since they typically pay real estate agent’s commission and may cover some of the buyer’s closing costs as part of the negotiation.
+Closing costs may be slightly higher for sellers since they typically pay real estate agents’ commissions and may cover some of the buyer’s closing costs as part of the negotiation.

 What’s Not Included In A Purchase Agreement?

 A purchase agreement is a relatively comprehensive document.
 But it doesn’t include everything about the transaction.
-This document likely won’t include a specific look at the fees you might encounter along the way.
-For example, it likely won’t include information on the costs of a home appraisal or closing costs.
+This document likely won’t include the specific fees you might encounter along the way.
+For example, it likely won’t include information on the costs of a home appraisal or the specific breakdown of closing costs.

-If you want to see a breakdown of specific closing costs, you’ll find these in the Closing Disclosure document provided by your lender.
+If you want to see what makes up your total closing costs, you’ll find these in the Closing Disclosure document provided by your lender.

-What Happens After The Home Purchase Agreement Is Signed?
+What Happens After I Sign The Home Purchase Agreement?

 When both you and the seller sign a home purchase agreement, the home is officially under contract.
 But that’s just one step in the march toward the closing table.